 “Pain is temporary.
 It may last for a minute, an hour, a day, or even a year.
 But eventually it will subside and something else will take its place.
 If I quit, however, it will last forever.” – Lance Armstrong

-You’re not going to dedicate money toward a hobby you never start:
+You’re not going to dedicate money toward a hobby you never started:

 If you’re serious about joining a gym and regaining control of your health and wellness, don’t make the mistake of signing a contract and never showing up.
-Just like any hobby, your health and wellness requires you to show up, even when you don’t feel like it.
-Plus, the applicable gym is going to collect their money, regardless if you’re there or not.
-Don’t just sign a contract with a gym, sign one with yourself.
+Like any hobby, your health and fitness require you to show up, even when you don’t feel like it.
+Plus, the applicable gym will collect their money, regardless if you’re there or not.
+Don’t just sign a contract with a gym; sign one yourself.

 You’re not going to stop the second you face adversity or failure:

 Adversity and failure are a part of life.
-When you’re in the gym, taking the targeted muscle to failure should be your overall objective.
+Taking the targeted muscle to failure should be your overall objective when you’re in the gym.
 By doing so, it forces the muscle to grow.
 There’s nothing magical about this.

 Action = Results

-The exact same principle should be applied in your life, outside of the gym.
-Failure and adversity are what creates growth.
+The exact same principle should be applied in your life outside of the gym.
+Failure and adversity create growth.
 Without them, you will always be the same because you’re not giving yourself a reason to change.

 You’re not going to make excuses:

-Let’s just be honest, people sometimes find it easier to blame something or someone else for their circumstances.
-Instead of taking ownership for their shortfalls, it is much easier for them to say, “I didn’t get the job because my boss likes Bill more than me.”
-Even it that’s true, Bill’s personal relationships have nothing to do with your success.
+Let’s just be honest: People sometimes find it easier to blame something or someone else for their circumstances.
+Instead of taking ownership of their shortfalls, it is much easier for them to say, “I didn’t get the job because my boss likes Bill more than me.”
+Even if that’s true, Bill’s personal relationships have nothing to do with your success.

-Change the way you think by shifting your focus to solutions instead of excuses.
-It doesn’t matter if you, someone else, or an external circumstance is the reason why things are not working properly.
-Ask yourself, “What am I going to about this?”
+Change your thinking by shifting your focus to solutions instead of excuses.
+It doesn’t matter if you, someone else, or an external circumstance is why things are not working properly.
+Ask yourself, “What am I going to do about this?”
 Leaders use this approach in effective conflict resolution.

 You’re not going to invite people to a pity party:

 Misery loves company because it helps us deal with a situation.
-Unfortunately, inviting more negativity into a situation is affirming you want to stay there.
+Unfortunately, inviting more negativity into a situation affirms that you want to stay there.
 When you focus on your negative experiences, you activate your confirmation bias.
 You start looking for things to support why you’re feeling the way you do.
-“I’m not in a relationship so obviously I’m not relationship material.”
+“I’m not in a relationship, so obviously, I’m not relationship material.”
 This is the equivalent of dumping gasoline on a fire.

 You’re not going to hibernate in your comfort zone: